ome/rOMERO-gateway/README.md

 Use the [install.R](install.R) script:

 ```
+  curl -o install.R https://raw.githubusercontent.com/ome/rOMERO-gateway/master/install.R
   Rscript install.R
 ```

-You can specify a particular branch or version to build/install or perform a local build of the cloned repository.
+This will build and install the current master branch by default.
+But you can specify a particular branch or version to build or perform a local build of the cloned repository.
 Run `Rscript install.R --help` to see more details.

 ### Manually